 Street Maintenance Day-to-Day Responsibilities

-- Inspect and maintain storm drainage easements
+- Inspect and maintain storm drainage

-- Install and repair street signs
+- Install, repair, and inspect Town street signs

 - Perform sidewalk, curb and gutter repairs